-If you’ve got an embedded third-party social media widget (such as a Facebook page feed or social sharing functionality), they will typically add loads of cookies to your website.
+If you’ve got an embedded third-party social media widget (such as a Facebook page feed or social sharing functionality), it will typically add loads of cookies to your website.

 My advice here is to remove them.
 Not only will it improve the privacy on your website, but your pages will load faster, too.
 And chances are that nobody is using them anyway.

-The other main source of cookies on your website will most likely be from any website analytics you have installed.
+The main generator of cookies on your own website will most likely be from any website analytics you have installed.

-Throughout March I’m trialing Fathom Analytics, a simple and privacy-focussed analytics software to measure the traffic to PaulJardine.co.uk.
-I hope to roll it out on some of my client sites over the coming months.
+In 2020 I switched to using Fathom Analytics, a simple and privacy-focussed analytics software to measure the traffic to PaulJardine.co.uk.
+I have never looked back.

 My current setup is: